 To better understand the 60-day rule, consider a comprehensive example showing how the rule applies.

-If Cameron requests liquidation of assets and the check is written in the name of the traditional IRA, there are no taxes or penalties.
+If Cameron requests the liquidation of assets and the check is written in the name of the traditional IRA, there are no taxes or penalties.

 IRAs and the One-Rollover-Per-Year Rule

-- Trustee-to-trustee rollover
+- Trustee-to-trustee rollovers

-- Traditional IRA to Roth IRA conversion
+- Traditional IRA to Roth IRA conversions

-- Rollover from or to a QRP
+- Rollovers to or from a QRP